vinitshahdeo/Water-Monitoring-System/SETUP WORKING ENVIRONMENT.md

-#HOW TO SETUP WORKING ENVIRONMENT ON YOUR LOCAL MACHINE
+# HOW TO SETUP WORKING ENVIRONMENT ON YOUR LOCAL MACHINE

-##To setup Backend using Nodejs-
+## To setup Backend using Nodejs-
 - ***Firstly install Node on your machine, [click here](https://nodejs.org/en/).***
--***To check that NOde has succesfully installed, run the following command in Terminal.
-Yhis will display the version of Node installed.***
+-***To check that Node has successfully installed, run the following command in Terminal.
+This will display the version of Node installed.***

 ```js
 node -v
 ```

-- ***You also need to install npm, run the following command in Terminal ***
+-***You also need to install npm, run the following command in Terminal ***

 ```js
 npm install
 ```

--***To chack that npm has installed succesfully, run this command in your Terminal.
-This will display the version of npm istalled.***
+-***To check that npm has installed successfully, run this command in your Terminal.
+This will display the version of npm installed.***

 ```js
 npm -v